 Deutsche Bank has a robust governance structure enabling it to operate within the clear parameters of the Compensation Strategy and the Compensation Policies.
-In accordance with the German two-tier board structure, the Supervisory Board of Deutsche Bank AG governs the compensation of the Management Board members while the Management Board of Deutsche Bank AG oversees compensation matters for all other employees in the Group.
+In accordance with the German two-tier board structure, the Supervisory Board governs the compensation of the Management Board members while the Management Board oversees compensation matters for all other employees in the Group.
 Both the Supervisory Board and the Management Board are supported by specific committees and functions, in particular the Compensation Control Committee (CCC) and the Senior Executive Compensation Committee (SECC), respectively.